 In your decision to set this property, consider the impact on the performance of customer applications.
 Setting this property can reduce performance because browser pages are not cached.

-For more information about caching, refer to HTTP caching \square .
+For more information about caching, see HTTP caching $\Box$ .

 Reconnaissance

 The initial phase of an attack sequence is often reconnaissance.
 Limit the amount of information available to attackers during reconnaissance, as follows: